 Genioplasty is a surgical procedure designed to improve the appearance of a chin that is set either too far back or too far forwards.
+Click here to view our video channel on chin surgery.
 Before considering this procedure your bite should be reviewed by a maxillofacial surgeon to ensure that you would not be better off following a full orthognathic approach.

 This procedure is usually performed through an intra-oral incision.
 During a sliding genioplasty a small piece of the bottom part of the chin bone is cut away form the rest of the jaw using a very small saw and then repositioned to better cosmetic position before finally being fixed into its new position with very small titanium plates and screws.
 Unlike chin augmentations using chin implants, the surgery corrects and amends the bone structure, so the result is permanent.

 Chin surgery is usually carried out under general anaesthesia.
 Patients are usually discharged home following a one night stay in hospital.

 You will have some chin strapping (tape) over the chin to help reduce the initial swelling.
 This can be removed after a few days or can be left on till the first post operative consultation the following week.

 Some bruising and swelling will occur for the first few days and recovery to normal activity takes 7-14 days.
 The final defined shape of the new chin will not be fully appreciated until a number of months (often 9-12 months) following surgery when all the swelling has settled.

 A soft diet is usually recommended for the first few days in order to allow the wound chance to heal.
 Antibiotics and mouthwash will usually be given and good oral hygiene is very important during this time.